wp-plugins/nextgen-facebook/readme.txt

 = 7.1 =

 Added a new 'Video URL Custom Field' option, fixed the sidebar CSS and JS for Facebook's share button, fixed transient cache expiration on Post / Page updates.

-= 7.0.1 =

-Underlying code improvements, individual image dimension options for all Twitter Card formats, a new floating sidebar location for social sharing buttons.